-The world’s appetite for data is growing as businesses and processes go digital.
+The world's appetite for data is growing as businesses and processes go digital.
 To feed this demand, experts believe that the ICT industry will be responsible for 14% of global emissions by 2040.
-Singapore, a growing tropical data centre hub which accounts for 60% of Southeast Asia’s data centre market, expects to see data centres consume up to 12 percent of the country’s total energy demand by 2030, according to projections.
+Singapore, a growing tropical data center hub which accounts for 60% of Southeast Asia's data center market, expects to see data centers consume up to 12 percent of the country's total energy demand by 2030, according to projections.

-Many data centres already recognise the need to reduce their energy usage, placing emphasis on energy efficiency as a key priority.
-Soon, the efficient consumption of energy will become more than a matter of sustainability for data centres.
+Many data centers already recognise the need to reduce their energy usage, placing emphasis on energy efficiency as a key priority.
+Soon, the efficient consumption of energy will become more than a matter of sustainability for data centers.
 This year, Singapore became the first Southeast Asian country to launch a carbon tax, which could potentially drive up energy costs and directly impact the business bottom line.

 It's extremely encouraging that more and more energy providers are moving towards renewable energy sources.
 Last year, Asia accounted for almost two-thirds of the world's new renewable energy capacity.
 It is also the world's fastest-growing region in renewable energy capacity, achieving a substantial 13.1 percent in growth.